-This requires the same creativity and negotiating skills required for you to get good terms with your customer.
-We frequently see two similar contractors with similar customers, subcontractors and vendors getting VERY different terms.
+This requires the same creativity and negotiating skills used to get good terms with your customer.
+We frequently see two similar contractors with similar customers, subcontractors, and vendors getting VERY different terms.

 Remember that you will not get 100% of the things you don’t ask for.